Plans

 Deployment Frequency Drill-down | Plandek Dashboard

 Deployment Frequency is one of many DevOps metrics, as well as being a broader Agile delivery metric.
-As such, it is often used as part of a ‘balanced scorecard’ of Agile delivery and DevOps metrics surfaced in real time.
+As such, it is often used as part of a ‘balanced scorecard’ of Agile delivery and DevOps metrics surfaced in real-time.

 The DORA metrics often closely associated with Deployment Frequency are:

-It should therefore form a part of a wider group of Agile software delivery metrics tracked over time at team and programme levels.
+It should, therefore, form a part of a wider group of Agile software delivery metrics tracked over time at team and programme levels.

 Deployment Frequency is particularly important for: